GA-CyberWorkforceAcademy/GTA-Labs/xsite.md

    **Note 2:** Compile and run the java program using javac HTTPSimpleForge.java java HTTPSimpleForge

-Task 5: Countermeasures
+Task 5: Countermeasures (Optional)
 ===============

 Elgg does have a built in countermeasures to defend against the XSS attack.
 We have deactivated and commented out the countermeasures to make the attack work.
-There is a custom built security plugin HTMLawed 1.8 on the Elgg web application which on activated, validates the user input and removes the tags from the input.
+There is a custom built security plugin HTMLawed 1.8 on the Elgg web application which on activation, validates the user input and removes the tags from the input.

 This specific plugin is registered to the function filter tags in the elgg/ engine/lib/input.php file.

-   To turn on the countermeasure, login to the application as admin, goto administration (on top menu) plugins (on the right panel), andSelect security and spam in the dropdown menu and click filter.
-You should find the HTMLawed 1.8 plugin below.
-Click on Activate to enable the countermeasure.
+- To turn on the countermeasure:
+1. Login to the application as admin
+2. goto "administration" (on top menu) > "plugins" (on the right panel), and Select "security and spam" in the dropdown menu and click "filter".
+3. You should find the HTMLawed 1.8 plugin below.
+Click on "Activate" to enable the countermeasure.

-   In addition to the HTMLawed 1.8 security plugin in Elgg, there is another built-in PHP method called htmlspecialchars(), which is used to encode the special characters in the user input, such as encod- ing "\<" to &lt, "\>" to &gt, etc. Please go to the directory elgg/views/default/output and find the function call htmlspecialchars in text.php, tagcloud.php, tags.php, access.php, tag.php, friendlytime.php, url.php, dropdown.php, email.php and confirmlink.php files.
-Uncomment the corresponding "htmlspecialchars" function calls in each file.
+In addition to the HTMLawed 1.8 security plugin in Elgg, there is another built-in PHP method called htmlspecialchars(), which is used to encode the special characters in the user input, such as encoding "<" to &lt, ">" to &gt, etc.

+1. Please go to the directory elgg/views/default/output and find the function call htmlspecialchars in text.php, tagcloud.php, tags.php, access.php, tag.php, friendlytime.php, url.php, dropdown.php, email.php and confirmlink.php files.

+2. Uncomment the corresponding "htmlspecialchars" function calls in each file.

 Once you know how to turn on these countermeasures, please do the following:

-1. Activate only the HTMLawed 1.8 countermeasure but not htmlspecialchars; visit any of the victim profiles and describe your observations in your report.
+1. Activate only the HTMLawed 1.8 countermeasure but not htmlspecialchars; visit any of the victim profiles and make observations.

-2. Turn on both countermeasures; visit any of the victim profiles and describe your observation in your report.
+2. Turn on both countermeasures; visit any of the victim profiles and make observations.

    **Note:** Please do not change any other code and make sure that there are no syntax errors.

 Submission
 ==========

 After finishing the lab, go to the terminal on your Linux system that was used to start the lab and type:
 ```
 $ stoplab xsite